lafengnan/excel-export/ReadME.md

 * **ExcelAttribute**
   This annotation is common used to annotate field.
 With several attributes provided.
   + title(String) - The name of cell header
-  + isMark(Boolean) - The cell would be marked with red color
+  + isMark(Boolean, default *false*) - The cell would be marked with red color
+  + isExport(Boolean, default *true*) - The cell would be exported
-  + prompt(String) - The prompt information while mouse over the value
+  + prompt(String, default *""*) - The prompt information while mouse over the value
-  + isSum(Boolean) - The value of this field would be summed at last row of the sheet
+  + isSum(Boolean, default *false*) - The value of this field would be summed at last row of the sheet
-  + combo(Array) - The cell would be chosen not input
+  + combo(Array, default *[]*) - The cell would be chosen not input
-  + translate(Annotation) - Details refer @Translate annotation
+  + translate(Annotation Array, default *[]*) - Details refer @Translate annotation
 * **Translate**
-  This annotation provides two string value for map one specified value to another literal value for easy read, ex 0 translated to 未支付.
+  This annotation provides two string to map one specified value to another literal value for human read, eg. "0" translated to "未支付".
   + key - The raw value of data in model
-  + value - The value to display in excel
+  + value - The literal string to display in excel

 ### 0X01 Dependency